Welcome to Sgt Pepper Photos

 Terry Southern: Novelist and screenwriter.
 The source photo appears to have been taken seconds after this one, which was almost certainly shot by head of photography Michael Cooper.
 Terry and Michael were close friends – along with art dealer Robert Fraser – and it was Michael who asked Terry if he could use his photo for the Sgt Pepper cover.
 The alternate source image is likely to be in the Cooper estate’s private collection, but if you know better let me know!
 Ringo later starred in the screen adaptation of Terry’s novels Candy and The Magic Christian.

-William Burroughs: Writer and author legendary novel ‘Naked Lunch’.
-Once again, this appears to be a photo that was taken only seconds apart from the one used on Sgt Pepper.
-Let me know if you can help!
+One of the most difficult photographs to source was that of William Burroughs, writer and author of the legendary novel ‘Naked Lunch’.
+While the image below appears to be a photo taken only seconds apart from the one used on Sgt Pepper, it didn’t seem to be the same one.

 “The pic of William is on a ‘pont’ in Paris and is indeed from a roll containing multiple angles i.e. a commissioned or planned portraiture effort, not a candid shot.
 I recognise it and recall others taken moments before or after it.